 Read statements such as

-can use either regular index names not prepended with cluster name
+DESCRIBE can use either regular index names not prepended with

 SELECT * FROM weekly_index CALL PQ('posts:weekly_index', 'document is here')

-However replacing of percolate queries at multiple nodes at same time with document
+However, replacement of percolate queries at multiple nodes at the same time with auto generated document

-In future this behavior may be improved by switching to UUID.
+In the future, this behavior will be improved by switching to UUIDs.

 variable_value.
 Most of them are described in